golang/vscode-go/docs/debugging.md

 <img src="images/function-breakpoint.gif" alt="Function breakpoint" width="75%">
 </p>

-*   **Logpoints**: a [logpoint](https://code.visualstudio.com/docs/editor/debugging#_logpoints) is a variant of breakpoint that does not 'break', but instead logs a message to Debug Console and continues execution.
+*   **Logpoints**: a [logpoint](https://code.visualstudio.com/docs/editor/debugging#_logpoints) is a variant of breakpoint that does not 'break', but instead logs a message to DEBUG CONSOLE and continues execution.
 Expressions within `{}` are interpolated.
 For the list of acceptable expressions and syntax, see [Delve's documentation](https://github.com/go-delve/delve/blob/master/Documentation/cli/expr.md#expressions).

 ### Data Inspection